Season 5: Episode 5: Pauline Marie Gairanod

 Why did you choose to study law?

-My grandfather was a lawyer, and my father’s brother was as well.
-When I was a child visiting my grandmother in my father’s hometown, people would often ask if there would be a third-generation lawyer.
-The expectation was initially for my brother or one of the male cousins, but I was a cheeky kid with gumption, so I thought, why not me?
-Fortunately, I had a very empowering father.
-In a country and a small city where some still believe sons are more valuable than daughters, my father taught me that I could be anything I wanted.
+My grandfather on my father’s side was a lawyer, and my uncle, my father’s brother, was as well.
+When I was a child visiting my father’s hometown, people would often ask if there would be a third-generation lawyer.
+The expectation was initially for my brother or maybe one of the male cousins, but I was a cheeky kid with gumption, so I thought, why not me?
+Fortunately, I had very empowering parents.
+In a country and a small city where some still believe sons are more valuable than daughters, my parents taught me that I could be anything I wanted if I put my mind to it.
 So I decided I would become a lawyer.
-I completed my LLM at the University of Pennsylvania during the academic year 2022-2023.

-For context, the Philippines was hit hard by COVID-19, in a way that other countries found incredulous.
-We had doctors dying from treating COVID patients without proper protective equipment, and many people died untreated due to lack of space and resources in hospitals.
-The private sector stepped up to vaccinate the population quickly, but in 2021, when I was applying for the LLM, we were still under community quarantine, with curfews and mask mandates.
-We faced government corruption controversies over COVID supplies and even police shootings related to quarantine violations.
+As to the LLM, I did my studies in 2022-2023 after the height of the COVID-19 pandemic.
+The Philippines was hit hard by COVID-19, especially in 2020-2021, in a way that other countries find incredulous.
+We had doctors dying from treating COVID patients without adequate protective equipment, and many people died untreated due to lack of space and resources in hospitals.

 That climate made me confront my mortality, prompting questions like: Have I done everything I wanted to do?
 Have I learned everything I wanted to learn?
-These reflections drove me to apply to LLM programs.
+So I decided, quite last-minute, to apply to do my LLM.
 I chose UPenn because I wanted to attend an Ivy League school with a strong background in corporate law.
-Before banking and finance, I was a corporate M&A lawyer with a side specialization in antitrust.
-UPenn has a great reputation for corporate law, and its partnership with the Wharton School allows law students to take classes taught by top business professors.
-I took advantage of the strong link between the law and business schools, enrolling in joint classes and even some MBA courses to credit toward my LLM units.
+Corporate law is a core competence in UPnn and its partnership with the Wharton School allows law students to take classes taught by their best professors.
+I took advantage of the strong link between the law and business schools, enrolling in joint classes and even some MBA courses to credit toward my LLM units, on top of the classes I had to take for my Business and Law Certificate.

 What languages do you speak?
 Do you need to speak German to practice law in Germany?

 I speak Filipino and English, and I have a very rudimentary understanding of Spanish.
+I am, of course, also trying to learn German.
 For context, the Philippines was a Spanish colony for 333 years, and Spanish influence is particularly strong in my hometown.
-It was one of the first and largest settlements in the country and was even designated by Philip IV as the main headquarters of the Spanish military during the conquest.
+It was one of the first Spanish settlements in the country and was designated by Philip IV as the main headquarters of the Spanish military during the conquest.
 While the national language of the Philippines is Filipino, commonly referred to by foreigners as Tagalog, the people in my city speak Chavacano, which is a Spanish-based Creole language.
+My great-grandmother, being of Spanish lineage, also spoke Spanish fluently when I was young, so I can generally follow along if someone talks to me.
+From time to time, I even get to practice a line or two with local counsels we work with.

 Could you talk about your job search process?
 How did you end up working for Milbank in Germany?

-So, I figured if the opportunities aren't present, then, I have to make opportunities for myself.
-So, I went on the process of cold emailing.
-I emailed someone in Milbank, Germany.
-I was told, unfortunately, we do not have an opening in the Corporate and M&A Practice Group.
+So, I figured if the opportunities aren't present, then I have to make opportunities for myself.
+I emailed a partner in Milbank Germany, sending across my resume and deal sheet, not realizing cold-emailing is not as much of a thing in Europe as it is in the US.
+I was told, they did not have an opening in the Corporate/ M&A Practice Group.
 And I thought, you know, that was it.
-I said, Thank You.
-Grateful if you could, you know, keep me in mind.
-I would say a month later, a few weeks later, I got an email from the partner: While we do not have a place in the Corporate and M&A Practice Group; Our Banking and Finance Practice Group is looking for someone.
+I said thank you and I’d be grateful if you could, you know, keep me in mind.
+A few weeks or so later, I got an email from the partner that while they do not have a place in the Corporate/ M&A practice group, the banking and finance practice group is looking for someone.
 So we had an exploratory interview and then I went through a series of interviews at first via Zoom.
-And then, on the last interview, they asked if I would fly to Germany.
-This was to happen one week before the New York Bar and then I flew to Germany, did the interviews in person this time.
-And then on the day that I flew back to the U.S., they made the offer.
+On the last Zoom interview, they asked if I would fly to Germany for an in-person interview.
+I flew in a week before the New York Bar, which they only found out during the interviews.
+I flew back to the US after four days—when I was en route to the airport, the offer was made.
+In hindsight, while the timing was stressful, it helped that I sat for the NY Bar with a settled heart.

 Wow.
 I loved that story – flying to Germany for the job interview one week before the New York bar, and got the job offer before you flying back to the U.S. And you passed the bar at the first try!

-I really couldn't have done it without the kindness of many people.
-We had a generous partner at Milbank who, despite being from a different practice group, recalled an opportunity in another group and emailed me weeks, even months, after our initial contact.
-He kept his word and thought of me.
-Then I met the incredible head of my practice group, who was very open to working with a lawyer from a jurisdiction they don’t commonly deal with.
+I really couldn't have done it without the kindness of so many people then.
+There’s the kind partner at Milbank who took the time to reply to my e-mail and, despite being from a different practice group, recalled an opportunity in another group and emailed me weeks after our initial contact.
+He kept his word and kept me in mind—that gave me a very good feeling about the organization.
+Then there’s the head of my practice group, who, because she’s had a very international career, was very open to working with a cheeky lawyer whose qualifications at the time were from a jurisdiction they don’t commonly deal with.

-At the same time, while I was processing my Schengen visa to fly to Germany for the final interviews, I was also reviewing for the New York bar.
-My LLM study group at Penn really came through for me.
-They handled many things, like Airbnb reservations for the New York bar days, since I couldn’t manage a lot of other tasks.
+While I was going through the Zoom interviews and processing my Schengen visa to fly to Germany for the final interview, my LLM study group really came through for me.
+They handled the Airbnb reservations for the days we would be taking the Bar exam, helped me catch up on my review backlog because I missed days of study processing visa paperwork and then flying to Germany, even feeding when I was sick after the trip.
 It was truly the kindness of people that allowed me to go through the process as seamlessly as possible.

 What qualities or work experience the law firms are looking for when hiring internationally trained lawyers?

-Could you talk about what you do at Milbank in Germany?
+Could you talk about what you do (and can’t do) and your experience at Milbank in Germany?

 You are a Philippines-trained and New-York-licensed lawyer practicing law in Germany.
 Could you talk about the cultural nuances you encountered in your daily work?

-Over the past few months, people have been forwarding me a graph from a 2014 Harvard Business Review article Navigating the Cultural Minefield by Erin Meyer.
-It sorts nationalities according to how confrontational and emotionally expressive they are, which you might think go hand in hand, but they often don’t.
-The y-axis maps emotional expressiveness, while the x-axis maps confrontational tendencies.
+Over the past few months, people have been forwarding me a graph from a 2014 Harvard Business Review article, Navigating the Cultural Minefield by Erin Meyer.
+It sorts nationalities according to how confrontational and emotionally expressive they are, which you might think go hand in hand, but often don’t.
+As I understand it, the Y-axis maps emotional expressiveness, while the X-axis maps confrontational tendencies.
 In essence, in the upper right quadrant, you have countries that are emotionally expressive but avoid confrontation.
 In the lower left quadrant, you find countries that are confrontational but emotionally unexpressive.
 The funny thing is that the Philippines and Germany are diagonally farthest apart on this graph.

-Filipinos are very emotionally expressive; we're a culture of "I love yous," hugs, and kisses, while we tend to avoid confrontation.
-In contrast, Germany is highly emotionally unexpressive and also quite confrontational.
-My friends from the Philippines, the U.S., and the rest of Europe keep forwarding me this graph and always ask, "Are you okay?
+Filipinos are very emotionally expressive; we're a culture of "I love yous," hugs, and kisses, for one.
+We’re very trusting and say yes to pretty much most things--because we tend to avoid confrontation, we will go to great lengths to not disappoint.
+In contrast, Germans are supposedly highly emotionally unexpressive, clear with boundaries and also quite confrontational and decisive.
+My friends from the Philippines, the U.S., and the rest of Europe repeatedly forwarded me this graph, asking, "Are you okay?
 How are you dealing with it?"

 Do you have a funny story to share about the misunderstanding caused by linguistic and cultural differences?